-Member Care Associates Inc. (MCA) is a Christian non-profit organisation working internationally from the USA and Geneva.
-We focus on personnel development for mission, humanitarian, development, and health workers and their organizations; global mental health; ethics and good practice; and integrity/anti-corruption.
+Member Care Associates Inc. (MCA) is a Christian non-profit organisation working internationally.
+We focus on wellbeing and effectiveness (WE) for mission, humanitarian, development, and health workers and their organizations; global mental health; ethics and good practice; and integrity/anti-corruption.
 Our services include consultation, training, research, developing resources, and publications.

 • Our primary focus is working internationally with colleagues to promote health and good practice within the member care field and mission sector.